 Osteopenia -- a loss of bone mineral density that is not severe enough to be classified as osteoporosis -- can put you at risk for osteoporosis and increase your susceptibility to broken bones.
-According to Johns Hopkins Health Alerts, more than 50 percent of the bone fractures in postmenopausal women occur in women with osteopenia rather than osteoporosis.
+According to Johns Hopkins Health Alerts, more than 50 percent of the bone fractures in postmenopausal people occur in those with osteopenia, rather than osteoporosis.
 A proper exercise routine can help you not only prevent further bone loss, but also maintain and even increase your existing bone density.

 The name osteopenia is a literal translation from the Greek, meaning "bone poverty."
-Osteopenia affects women more commonly than men -- whose osteopenia is usually linked to excessive alcohol intake, low testosterone and gastrointestinal problems -- and usually develops after age 50.
+Osteopenia affects people assigned female at birth (AFAB) more commonly than those assigned male at birth (AMAB) -- whose osteopenia is usually linked to excessive alcohol intake, low testosterone and gastrointestinal problems -- and usually develops after age 50.
 Osteopenia is diagnosed based on a figure called a T-score.
 A negative number indicates bones that are less dense than the ideal; the lower the number, the greater the bone loss.
 A T-score of -1.0 to to -2.5 is characterized as osteopenia, while any score lower than -2.5 is classified as osteoporosis.
 For every 1 point of standard deviation from the ideal, your fracture risk is doubled.

 Osteopenia can be treated with biphosphonate medications as well as supplementary dosages of calcium and vitamin D. In addition, weight bearing exercise -- by helping to maintain and even increase bone mineral density -- can help stop the progression toward osteoporosis.
-According to Johns Hopkins Health Alert, women who exercised for 26 months increased their bone mineral density by 0.7 percent, compared with a 2.3 percent loss of density in a group of non-exercising women.
+According to Johns Hopkins Health Alert, those who exercised for 26 months increased their bone mineral density by 0.7 percent, compared with a 2.3 percent loss of density in a group of non-exercisers.

 Optimal Exercises for Osteopenia